Textualize/rich/.github/pull_request_template.md

 ## Description

 Please describe your changes here.

-If this fixes a bug, please link to the issue, if possible.
+**Important:** Link to an issue or discussion regarding these changes.